celineunal/matchette/README.md

-# clothingapp
+# Matchette
-Clothing app we are making for Software Development course.
+Clothing app that would visualize clothing styles